patriciogonzalezvivo/eyeo16/README.md

 Note:
 This eruption happened while I was making efecto mariposa.

-I had planned to use sand for the installation, but instead I used Puyehue's ashes.
+I had **planned to use sand for the installation, but instead I used Puyehue's ashes**.

-The ashes made the work more significant for those who experienced it, and the eruption motivated me to tune the algorithms simulating different layers of the ecosystem to make it more complex... and less linear... more temperamental and sensitive to interactions.
-The synchronicity of the volcano influenced both the form of the installation and its function; it reacted in unexpected ways.
+The ashes made the work more significant for those who experienced it, and the eruption **motivated me to tune the algorithms** simulating different layers of the ecosystem to make it **more complex**... and **less linear**... **more temperamental and sensitive to interactions**.

+**The synchronicity of the volcano influenced both the form of the installation and its function**; it **reacted in unexpected ways**.

-To make Efecto Mariposa, I had to learn how to code in GLSL shaders, in order to do the simulations in realtime.
+To make Efecto Mariposa, I had to **learn how to code in GLSL shaders**, in order to do the simulations in realtime.

 --